 There are a few comments I am obliged to offer knowing, from experience, verbal communication is a minefield for the visual artist to casually stroll through without a stick; the longer the stroll the more likely the work becomes secondary to something else.
 Accordingly, I have this page 'edited down' as much as possible.
+A link to a longer version will appear here when it is completed.

 Working in several media affords me a wide range of creative possibilities in my predominately narrative images.
 An idea which begins as a silver print photograph can be further explored through other media and vice versa.